 If you drive for Uber or Lyft in Illinois, understanding how much rideshare insurance costs can help you choose the right coverage without overpaying.
-Pricing varies based on location, driving habits, vehicle type, and the kind of insurance policy you carry.
+Pricing varies based on location, driving habits, vehicle type, and the type of insurance policy you carry.

 For a full overview of Illinois rideshare insurance topics, visit our hub page: Illinois rideshare insurance guide.